gedwards09/data-mining-final-project/Executive_Summary.md

 Weaknesses: Computationally expensive.
 As an ensemble method with slow learning rate, requires a large number of fitted estimators (here, 750 weak learners) to be stored in memory to evaluate new predictions.

+## Test ROC-AUC Estimates
 The performance of each model on the test set can be estimated by the mean 10-fold cross validated ROC-AUC score on the training set.
-This provides a decent estimate for how the models will perform on data on which the models have not ben trained.
+This provides a decent estimate for how the models will perform on data on which the models have not been trained.

-## Test ROC-AUC Estimates
 RFECV: 0.7666

 AdaBoost: 0.8040